paulsaada/Newsletter-Signup-Component/README.md

 ## Case Study

-Upon the completion of my assessment, I was able to demonstrate my ability in and understanding of:
+Upon the completion of this assessment, I was able to demonstrate my ability in and understanding of:
 * Creating functional, dynamic, and reusable ReactJS components
 * Atomic design in ReactJS applications
 * BEM principles